Extension of Arakelyan's Theorem: Proofs

-\begin{thm}[Extension of Arakeljan's Theorem] Let $G\subset \mathbb{C}$ be an arbitrary domain and suppose $F$ is a relatively closed subset of $G$.
-Moreover assume that $C\subset G$ is a closed subset in $G$ such that $C$ and $F$ are $G-$hole independent.
-In order that every function $f\in A(F)$ can be approximated uniformly on $F$ by functions $g\in Hol(G)$, each of which is bounded on $C$, it is necessary and sufficient that: \begin{enumerate} \item $F$ is an Arakeljan set. \item There exists a closed Arakeljan set $C_1\not=G$, so that $C\subset C_1$ and $F\cap C_1$ can be contained in a compact set in $G$. \end{enumerate} \end{thm} \begin{proof}[Proof of Extension of Arakeljan's Theorem]
+\begin{thm}[Main Theorem] Let $G\subset \mathbb{C}$ be an arbitrary domain and suppose $F$ is a relatively closed subset of $G$, and $C$ is a closed subset in $G$ such that \(F\) and \(C\) are \(G-\)hole independent.
+In order that every function $f\in A(F)$ can be approximated uniformly on $F$ by functions $g\in Hol(G)$, each of which is bounded on $C$, it is necessary and sufficient that: \begin{enumerate} \item $F$ is an Arakeljan set. \item There exists a closed Arakeljan set $C_1\not=G$, so that $C\subset C_1$ and $F\cap C_1$ is a bounded set. \end{enumerate} \end{thm}